cambridge-collection/cudl-viewer-ui/README.md

 * `./webpack.config.dev.babel.js` — The development config.
 Intended for use
   with the devserver.

+> *You can use bin/show-config to show the resolved config for the dev or
+> production configs.
+Alternatively, run a `babel-node` repl and `require()` the
+> appropriate file to inspect the output.

 Specify them on the command line using the `--config` argument to `webpack` or `webpack-dev-server`.